Policy and legislation

 Providing scientific and technical advice on marine and environmental policy, legislation and regulation is a core component of Cefas’ work.
-Our customers include policy makers and regulators in the UK, Europe and around the world.
+We advise and provide guidance for policy makers and regulators in the UK, Europe and around the world.

-We are actively involved with governments and the EU on the negotiation and development of marine environmental policy and legislation.
+We are actively involved with governments and international bodies on the negotiation and development of marine environmental policy and legislation.
 This gives us a unique perspective of the intricacies of policy development and means that we are ideally placed to provide advice around such issues.

-As experts in marine science, Cefas also plays a key role in contributing to the on-going development of the marine evidence base and providing support for the sustainable management of marine and coastal environments.
-In this way we contribute to bridging the gap between science and policy, helping governments to make informed and assured decisions.
+As experts in marine science, we also plays a key role in contributing to the on-going development of the marine evidence base and providing support for the sustainable management of marine and coastal environments.
+This work bridges the gap between science and policy, helping governments to make informed and assured decisions.

 Domestically our work includes:

-Various work streams addressing the implementation of the Marine Strategy Framework Directive (MSFD)
+- Various work streams addressing the implementation of the UK Marine Strategy

-Advice on the status and management of UK and European fisheries (including reform of the Common Fisheries Policy)
+- Advice on the status and management of fisheries

 Internationally we help drive forward policy-led scientific initiatives through roles of responsibility in fora including:

-Cefas is also actively engaged in national and international research projects and initiatives aimed at developing tools and approaches to support national and international marine environmental policy implementation.
-This includes a number of EU projects under the 7th Framework Programme for Research and Technological Development (FP7 or Framework 7).
+Cefas is also actively engaged in national and international research groups, projects and initiatives aimed at developing tools and approaches to support national and international marine environmental policy implementation.